kroisssant/DependenciesGradlePlugin/README.md

 ```

 ## Extension
-The plugin includes an extentions that allows you to:
+The plugin includes an extension that allows you to:
 1. Change the path to the dependency file and name
 2. Set the file format you will use (by default the program tries json and then properties)

-This settings are optional and by default the dependency file will be named `deps.txt` and will live in the project directory.
+These settings are optional and by default the dependency file will be named `deps.txt` and will live in the project directory.

 ### How to use
 ```kotlin